AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 **Data Engineers** will need to ingest streaming data outside of this tutorial.
 When implementing Adobe Experience Platform's Web or Mobile SDKs, typically a web or mobile developer will be involved in the tagging and/or Launch steps.

-First, watch these two short video to learn more about streaming data ingestion and Web SDK:
+Before you begin the exercises, watch these two short video to learn more about streaming data ingestion and Web SDK:
 >[!VIDEO](https://video.tv.adobe.com/v/28425?quality=12&learn=on)

 >[!VIDEO](https://video.tv.adobe.com/v/34141?quality=12&learn=on)